Restaurant Brighton's guide to

 A

-According to the 2023 BRAVO awards which is an annual public vote with almost 60,000 votes cast.
+According to the 2025 BRAVO awards which is an annual public vote with almost 60,000 votes cast.
 The Better Half and The Urchin from Hove are voted as some of the best Hove pubs in the ‘Best Local’ category.
-The Eddy near Brighton station won best pub in Brighton.
+The Robin Hood Brighton won best pub in Brighton.
 Here are the Top 20 best pubs in Brighton and Hove.